kirpit/couchbasekit/docs/source/structure.rst

 within your structure.
 This simulates kind of foreign key scenario in the relational systems but you must know that every related document will be fetched separately from couchbase server as the nature of the non-relational systems.

-The good news is, couchbasekit fetches these related documents on-demand and caches them during the object's life time.
+The good news is, these relations are lazy-loaded, fetched on-demand and `couchbasekit` caches them during the object's life time.

 >>> lonely_galaxy = Publisher('lonely_galaxy')
 >>> dna = Author('douglas_adams')